The Gruffalo's Child (film): Plot

-In a snowy wood, the daughter squirrel shows her brother footprints in the snow, telling him they are the Gruffalo's.
+In a snowy wood, the daughter squirrel shows her brother footprints in the snow, telling him that they are the Gruffalo's.
 The son squirrel tells their mother.
-However, the Mother Squirrel says the footprints are too small to be a Gruffalo and tells her children the story of the Gruffalo's child.
+However, the Mother Squirrel says that the footprints are too small to be a Gruffalo and tells her children the story of the Gruffalo's child.

 The story begins with the Gruffalo's daughter attempting to follow a hedgehog into the deep dark wood.
-The Gruffalo however forbids it, and tells her about the time he met the mouse.
-He can not remember what the mouse looks like and describes him as a monster, calling him "the big bad mouse", and his daughter imagines the mouse to be just as her father depicts him.
+Her father, The Gruffalo however forbids it, and tells her about the time he met the mouse, but he cannot remember what the mouse looks like and describes him as a strong monster, with a scaly tail, fiery eyes, and whiskers "tougher than wire", calling him "the big bad mouse", and his daughter imagines the mouse to be just as her father depicts him.

-That night, however, the Gruffalo's daughter decides to explore the deep dark world and find the big bad mouse.
-On her journey, she follows footprints and meets the animals from the previous story (first the snake, then the owl, and finally the fox), who tell her where to find the mouse.
+That night, however, the Gruffalo's daughter decides to explore the deep dark world and find the Big Bad Mouse.
+On her journey, she follows footprints and meets the animals from the previous story.
+The first one is Snake, who tells her that she can find the mouse down by the lake, and later tries to drown her, but ultimately fails and goes back to his house.
+Next, Owl tells the Gruffalo's Child that the mouse is "somewhere nearby" and eating "Gruffalo pie" he then flies away.
+The Gruffalo's Child then follows a set of footprints until she finds an underground house.
+She falls in and awakes the creature inside it, Fox, who realises that she is the same species as her father, and slides back into his home in panic.
 She finally decides that the monster does not exist and that the animals and her father tricked her.
-She notices the mouse and when she threatens to eat him, he manipulates her to let him show her the monster is real.
-He makes a scary shadow in the moonlight on the branch of a hazel tree.
-The Gruffalo's child believes the shadow to be the big bad mouse and runs out of the forest in fear, with the mouse following her.
+She notices the mouse and when she threatens to eat him, he tells her to let him show her the monster is real, and makes a large shadow in the moonlight on the branch of a hazel tree.
+The Gruffalo's Child believes the shadow to be the Big Bad Mouse and runs out of the forest in fear, with the mouse following her.
 In the Gruffalo cave, she is now comfortable at her father's side and the mouse watches over them.

 When the Mother Squirrel finishes the story, her daughter reveals that she made the Gruffalo footprints to prank her brother and they go to play.